TheThom/ioBroker.sql-telegram-farm/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+-(Thomas Kümmel)
+-Add the "hourMeterOffset" to the history output, if there is a hour Meter -Add the Admin mode => Special settings that are not always visible (e.g. new Maintenance, ..)
+-Add User input of Files in an standard Dialog - It can be used for different file uploads -Add the Edit-function for Maintenance Plan

+-ToDo: - check the admin mode - show only active maintenances - admin mode: show all maintenances and machines

 ### 0.3.0 (2025-03-20)

 -(Thomas Kümmel)